Using complex gestures in a SwiftUI ScrollView

 • Gesture ended

-Most will be handled by the style, while some must be handled by the button.
-Let’s start with the style.
+Most of these gestures can be handled by the button style, while some must be handled by the button itself.
+Let’s begin with the style.

 Defining a button style

-Let’s create a ScrollViewGestureButtonStyle and define the functionality that it will help us handle:
+Let’s create a ScrollViewGestureButtonStyle and define the gestures it will let us handle:

 struct ScrollViewGestureButtonStyle: ButtonStyle {